AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 ---
-title: Learn how to perform a mutation using GraphQL on Adobe Commerce and Magento Open Source
+title: Perform a mutation using GraphQL
-description: This is an introduction to GraphQL.
-We are doing a mutation using POST calls for Adobe Commerce and Magento Open source
+description: Get an introduction about performing a mutation using GraphQL on Adobe Commerce and [!DNL Magento Open Source].
+Perform your first mutation using POST calls.
-landing-page-description: This is an introduction to GraphQL.
-This section we show you how to perform your first mutation to an Adobe Commerce and Magento Open Source project.
+landing-page-description: Get an introduction about performing a mutation using GraphQL on Adobe Commerce and [!DNL Magento Open Source].
+Perform your first mutation using POST calls.
 kt: 11524
 doc-type: tutorial
 audience: all